aldijanaa/Java-Quiz-Application/README.md

+# Quiz Application
-# Quiz App made with Kotlin and Android Studio for Mobile Programming course
+ Made with Kotlin in Android Studio for Mobile Programming course